Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/spa-basics-leveraging-features.md

 Customer affinities are taken into account by the recommendation engine and matched with the affinities defined on the products.
 The affinities are determined automatically, but the API allows for a more granular manual control when required.

-In case `setAffinity` is called multiple times, the provided values will all be merged together.
+In case `addAffinity` is called multiple times, the provided values will all be merged together.

 **Note:** If the same key is provided more than once, the latest encountered value is used, and the earlier keys are overridden.